A Single Progenitor Model for GW150914 and GW170104: Summary of observations

 \subsection{GW150914}

-The gravitational wave event GW150914 is due to the merger of two BHs of masses $36^{+5}_{-4} \Msun$ and $29^{+4}_{-4} \Msun$.
+The gravitational wave event GW150914 is due to the merger of two BHs of masses $36.2^{+5.2}_{-3.8} \Msun$ and $29.1^{+3.7}_{-4.4} \Msun$.
 The dimensionless spin parameter is $\spin_1 = 0.32^{+0.49}_{-0.29}$ for the primary and $\spin_2 = 0.44^{+0.50}_{-0.40}$ for the secondary.
-The spin orientation is not strongly constrained, but if one assumes that the pre-merger spins are aligned with the binary orbital angular momentum, then $\spin_1 < 0.2$ and $\spin_2 < 0.3$ with $90 \%$ probability \citep{GW150914:Params:2016}.
+The spin orientation is not strongly constrained, but if one assumes that the pre- merger spins are aligned with the binary orbital angular momentum, then $\spin_1 < 0.2$ and $\spin_2 < 0.3$ with $90 \%$ probability \citep{GW150914:Params:2016, LIGO_BBHO1:2016}.
 It is strongly disfavored that the binary orbital angular momentum is misaligned with the line of sight; the probability that the angle between the total binary orbital angular momentum and the line of sight is between $45^{\circ}$ and $135^{\circ}$ degrees is $0.35$.
-The maximum likelihood value is $160^{\circ}$, $20^{\circ}$ from anti-alignment with the line of sight.
+The peak value of the source-orientation probability distribution function is $160^{\circ}$, $20^{\circ}$ from anti- alignment with the line of sight.

-The Gamma-ray Burst Monitor (GBM) on board the Fermi satellite claimed a ($2.9\sigma$) detection of a gamma-ray transient $0.4$ seconds after the merger time recorded in gravitational waves.
-The transient lasted $1$ second, and at the gravitational wave inferred luminosity distance of $410$ Mpc, a total energy of $1.8^{+1.5}_{-1.0} \times 10^{49}$ ergs was radiated between 1 keV and 10 MeV \citep{Connaughton+2016}.
+The Gamma-ray Burst Monitor (GBM) on board the Fermi satellite claimed a ($2.9\sigma$) detection of a gamma-ray transient $0.4$ seconds after the merger time recorded in gravitational waves and consistent with a weak short gamma-ray burst.
+The transient lasted $1$ second, and at the gravitational wave inferred luminosity distance of $410$ Mpc, a total energy of $1.8^{+1.5}_{-1.0} \times 10^{49}$ ergs was radiated between 1 keV and 10 MeV \citep{Connaughton+2016, Connaughton+2018arXiv_Fermi2}.
+The INTEGRAL/SPI-ACS instrument does not detect a coincident gamma-ray signal in the harder, 75 keV-100 MeV range \citep{INTEGRAL:nullGW150914}.